Pakvothe/Pakvothe/README.md

 I like to design and apply all my knowledge to create good work and memorable experiences.

 - 🔭 I’m currently working on QuizzMeApp a mobile application made in react native.
+- 🌱 I'm looking to get a job where I can expand my knowledge.
 - 📫 Feel free to contact me: ortiz.franco@yandex.com
 - ⚡ Portfolio: https://pakvothe.github.io/portfolio/